Hank Thompson (baseball): New York Giants

 On July 4, 1949, the New York Giants called Thompson up from the Giants’ Jersey City farm club.
 He received $2,500 over the league minimum of $5,000.
 By signing with the Giants, Thompson earned a unique place in the baseball history.
 He was the first black baseball player to play in both the National and American leagues.
 Subsequently, he repeated the same "first" many times.
 On July 8, 1949, Thompson and Monte Irvin became the first black players for the Giants.
 Thus Thompson became the only player to participate in breaking the segregation barrier on two different teams.
 Another first occurred when Thompson batted against Dodgers pitcher Don Newcombe in the same season, becoming the first black batter to face a black pitcher in the majors.
 And in 1951, after playing a strong role in the Giants' drive to the pennant, Thompson and Irvin teamed with Willie Mays in the World Series to form the first all-black outfield in the majors.
 However, for the remainder of his career he played mostly at third base.

 On August 16, 1950, Hank Thompson became the first player since 1939 to hit two inside-the-park home runs in one game, a feat which would not be duplicated again until 1972.
 He enjoyed his best season in 1953, when he batted .302 with 24 home runs, 74 runs batted in and a .567 slugging average.
 In 1954 he hit 26 homers and drove 86 runs, belted three homers in one game, and in the World Series batted .364 and drew a four-game Series record of seven walks against Cleveland.

 In his 9-year career Thompson batted .267, with 129 home runs, 482 runs batted in, 492 runs scored, 801 hits, 104 doubles, 34 triples, 33 stolen bases, 493 walks for a .372 on-base percentage and 1,360 total bases for a .453 slugging average.
 In 1957 his contract was sold to the minor league Minneapolis Millers of the American Association, where he finished his career.

 Post-baseball struggles and death

 After leaving baseball, Thompson met with a series of difficulties.
-He became a cab driver in New York, but following a divorce was convicted of armed robbery in Texas, and in 1963 was sentenced to 10 years in prison.
-In 1967, however, he was paroled after serving three years; in 1968 he moved to Fresno, California, and became a city playground director.
+He became a cab driver in New York.
+However, following a divorce he was convicted of armed robbery, burglary, and theft, for robbing a liquor store and stealing two pistols from a home, in Texas, and in 1963 was sentenced to 10 years in prison.
+In 1967, he was paroled after serving three years.

+In 1968 he moved to Fresno, California, and became a city playground director.
 In the summer of 1969 he left that position, possibly to seek a job with the National League; but those plans did not have a chance to materialize.
 Thompson died at the age of 43 following a seizure on September 30, 1969, 13 years to the day of his last game in the majors.